Paranormal Activity: The Ghost Dimension: Plot

+Ryan notices the old camera picks up spiritual beings.
+He decides to record continuously in the house and captures a number of paranormal events.
+After continuing to watch the old tapes, Ryan and Emily discover that their house is built on the same property that Katie and Kristi used to live in before the girls' house burned down in 1992.
+The Fleeges also realize that the grown-up Katie, masquerading as a real estate agent, sold them the house, which was built by a coven of witches called The Midwives.

-Leila gradually becomes less talkative and Ryan and Emily call Father Todd.
-Leila attacks Todd and he is convinced that 'Tobi' is a demon linked to the cult.
-Ryan researches the cult, and realizes they killed a family in Nevada related to a boy named Hunter, who was born on the same day as Leila.
-One of the tapes also shows Hunter in 1992, despite not being born until 2005.
-He learns that Leila's blood is needed to finish Tobi's transformation into a physical being.
-One night, Leila's interaction with Tobi leads her to open a doorway to another world into which she disappears.
-Ryan and Emily find her and flee with her to a hotel.
+Ryan and Emily call a priest named Father Todd, whom Leila attacks.
+Ryan researches the cult, and realizes the coven killed a family in Nevada, related to a boy named Hunter (in Paranormal Activity 4), who was born on June 6, 2005 (the sixth day of the sixth month in the sixth year of the new century), the same day as Leila.
+One of the tapes also shows Hunter in 1992, despite the fact that he had not been born until 2005.
+Leila's blood is needed to finish Tobi's transformation into a physical being.
+One night, Leila opens a doorway to another time and location.
+Ryan and Emily flee with her to a hotel.

-Father Todd attempts to cleanse the house and trap the demon but is strangled and dragged away by Tobi, leaving the family to finish the cleansing.
-Ryan entraps the demon in a white sheet soaked in holy water and finishes the prayer.
-Leila returns to normal and the demon disappears.
-After thinking the ordeal is over, Skylar starts to vomit blood all over Mike, but the blood burns him, killing them both.
-Leila flees, and Ryan and Emily chase her but Ryan is killed when a large arm impales him through his chest.
+Father Todd attempts to cleanse the house but is dragged away by Tobi.
+Ryan traps the demon in a white sheet soaked with Holy Water and finishes the prayer.
+Leila returns to normal.
+However, Skylar vomits blood all over Mike and the blood burns him, killing them both.
+Ryan is impaled by the demon while running away with Emily.
 Leila sprints into the "portal" in her room with Emily following; she arrives at Kristi and Katie's mother's house in 1992, where she finds a young Katie, and confronts the "human" version of Tobi.
-Emily pleads with the demon to spare Leila, but is killed; her body is tossed at the camera.
-Leila and "Tobi" walk off as the camera cuts, ending the film.
+Emily is killed and Leila and "Tobi" walk off as the camera cuts.

 In an alternate ending, the extermination of the demon was successful.
 Four months later, Emily, Ryan, and Leila have moved into a new house.
-While Leila is playing outside, she is seen joined hand and hand with young Katie and Kristi.
-While celebrating Leila’s birthday party, Emily is revealed to be pregnant.
+While Leila is playing outside, she is seen hand-in-hand with young Katie and Kristi.
+While celebrating Leila's birthday party, Emily is revealed to be pregnant.
 Leila blows out the candles on her cake, wishing for a baby brother.
 Emily states they do not know the sex of their baby yet, and the film ends.